ropensci-archive/roweb2/content/blog/2018-09-04-birds-taxo-traits.md

 #### More birding soon!

 Stay tuned for the next post in this series, about documenting the dataset obtained in this post!
 In the meantime, happy birding!
-Stay tuned for the next post in this series, about properly but easily documenting the dataset we’ve just created!
-In the meantime, happy birding!